hagelcha/fluffy-octo-guide/proposal.md

   ** a main Java program class in a file named Main.java

   Main.java would be the class that actually gets the username and password input, and converts that into a format that is ready to be hashed and salted to see if the output is correct.
+The main class will input the the data into the data structure, and will then return a true or false message based upon the results of the comparison in the data structure.

   ** a custom data structure designed and built by your team